doflink/doflink.github.io/index.md

 <em>All publications: </em><a href="https://scholar.google.de/citations?hl=en&user=z1VDRsUAAAAJ"> <img class="t0" width="2%" src="/images/gscholar-icon.png" alt="Google Scholar"></a><br>

 ## Selected Publications
+- **Perun: Confidential Multi-stakeholder Machine Learning Framework with Hardware Acceleration Support**, Wojciech Ozga, _Do Le Quoc_, Christof Fetzer, in proceedings of the annual conference on Data and Applications Security and Privacy (<em><a class="tosu">DBSec</a>), Calgary, Canada, 2021 (online).

+- **Avocado: A Secure In-Memory Distributed Storage System**, Maurice Bailleu, Dimitra Giantsidi, Vasilis Gavrielatos, _Do Le Quoc_, Vijay Nagarajan, Pramod Bhatotia, in proceedings of the USENIX Annual Technical Conference (<em><a class="tosu">USENIX ATC</a>), Santa Clara, CA, USA, 2021 (online).

 - **Enclaves in the Clouds: Legal considerations and broader implications**, Jatinder Singh, Jennifer Cobbe, _Do Le Quoc_, Zahra Tarkhani, in <em><a class="tosu">ACM Queue</a> journal, 2021.

-- **secureTF: A Secure TensorFlow Framework**, _Do Le Quoc_, Franz Gregor, Sergei Arnautov, Roland Kunkel, Pramod Bhatotia, Christof Fetzer, in proceedings of the 21st International Middleware Conference (<em><a class="tosu">Middleware</a>), Delft, Netherlands, 2020.
+- **secureTF: A Secure TensorFlow Framework**, _Do Le Quoc_, Franz Gregor, Sergei Arnautov, Roland Kunkel, Pramod Bhatotia, Christof Fetzer, in proceedings of the 21st International Middleware Conference (<em><a class="tosu">Middleware</a>), Delft, Netherlands, 2020 (online).

-- **TEEMon: A continuous performance monitoring framework for TEEs**, Robert Krahn, Donald Dragoti, Franz Gregor, _Do Le Quoc_, Valerio Schiavoni, Pascal Felber, Clenimar Souza, Andrey Brito, Christof Fetzer, in proceedings of the 21st International Middleware Conference (<em><a class="tosu">Middleware</a>), Delft, Netherlands, 2020.
+- **TEEMon: A continuous performance monitoring framework for TEEs**, Robert Krahn, Donald Dragoti, Franz Gregor, _Do Le Quoc_, Valerio Schiavoni, Pascal Felber, Clenimar Souza, Andrey Brito, Christof Fetzer, in proceedings of the 21st International Middleware Conference (<em><a class="tosu">Middleware</a>), Delft, Netherlands, 2020 (online).

-- **A practical approach for updating an integrity-enforced operating system**, Wojciech Ozga, _Do Le Quoc_, Christof Fetzer,in proceedings of the 21st International Middleware Conference (<em><a class="tosu">Middleware</a>), Delft, Netherlands, 2020.
+- **A practical approach for updating an integrity-enforced operating system**, Wojciech Ozga, _Do Le Quoc_, Christof Fetzer,in proceedings of the 21st International Middleware Conference (<em><a class="tosu">Middleware</a>), Delft, Netherlands, 2020 (online).

-- **Palaemon: A Managed Trusted Service for Secrets and Configuration Management**, Franz Gregor, Wojciech Ozga, Sébastien Vaucher, Rafael Pires, _Do Le Quoc_, Sergei Arnautov, André Martin, Valerio Schiavoni, Pascal Felber, and Christof Fetzer, inn proceedings of the Annual EEE/IFIP International Conference on Dependable Systems and Networks (<em><a class="tosu">DSN</a>), Valencia, Spain, 2020.
+- **Palaemon: A Managed Trusted Service for Secrets and Configuration Management**, Franz Gregor, Wojciech Ozga, Sébastien Vaucher, Rafael Pires, _Do Le Quoc_, Sergei Arnautov, André Martin, Valerio Schiavoni, Pascal Felber, and Christof Fetzer, inn proceedings of the Annual EEE/IFIP International Conference on Dependable Systems and Networks (<em><a class="tosu">DSN</a>), Valencia, Spain, 2020 (online).

 - **SGX-PySpark: Secure Distributed Data Analytics**, _Do Le Quoc_, Franz Gregor, Jatinder Singh, and Christof Fetzer, in the International World Wide Web Conference (<em><a class="tosu">WWW</a>), San Francisco, CA, USA, 2019.